alvivar/Hasten/Gigas/README.md

 # Gigas

-Entity Component System (ECS) for Unity that works over MonoBehaviour tech.
+Entity Component System (ECS) for Unity that works on classic MonoBehaviour tech.

 ## Motivation

-The official Unity ECS (DOTS) is pretty cool and stuff, I tried and I really like what they are creating.
-But you can't use it yet, and maybe we may need to wait a couple more years for a production-ready well tested version that works completely with everything, who knows.
+The official Unity ECS (DOTS) is pretty cool and stuff, I tried it and I really like what they are creating.
+But you can't use it yet, and with some luck maybe we may need to wait until Unity 2020 LTS for a production-ready well tested version that works completely with everything, who knows.

-But I really want to start thinking on Data Oriented patterns for my code and make it easy to eventually migrate to DOTS.
+But I really want to start thinking with Data Oriented patterns for my code and make it easy to eventually migrate to DOTS.

 ## Goal

-- I want to make it easy to port logic and algorithms to DOTS.
-So, I'll try my best to avoid weird stuff.
+- It should be easy to port logic and algorithms to DOTS.
+So, I'll avoid weird stuff.

-- I want this library to be efficient, so, I'll continue looking deeply at the profiler and mutating the code to achieve more power, less garbage.
-Please look at my code and tell me I can do better, send me a issue with your idea or a pull request.
+- I want this library to be efficient, so, I'll continue looking deeply at the profiler and mutating the code to achieve more power and less garbage.
+Raise an issue if you have any tips or feedback of how I can do better.

 ## Tutorial

-***Soon***
+### ***Soon***